Blogging is not easy.

 Another Pro Tip: I showed you to research for a single topic but I recommend you to brainstorm & keyword research for multiple blog posts to save your time.
 It will create a difference.

-Now, you should have a list of keyword ideas, keyword competition & details of the sites ranking for it.
+Now, you should have a list of keyword ideas, keyword competition & details of the site ranking for it.
 Start reading all the top posts to get a glimpse of their taste.

 After reading the articles, you can jump to the next step.